SemTalkOnline/SemTalkOnline/SemTalk-Online-in-Microsoft-365.md

 ## File Storage Options in the Microsoft Environment

-[File storage options](https://github.com/SemTalkOnline/SemTalkOnline/wiki/SemTalk-Online-Options-for-file-storage) has more detailed information about SemTalk Online’s file storage along with available Microsoft 365 options.
+[File storage](https://github.com/SemTalkOnline/SemTalkOnline/wiki/SemTalk-Online-Options-for-file-storage) has more detailed information about SemTalk Online’s file storage along with available Microsoft 365 options.